 Skip to main content

-Use Managed Topics to give your agent answers to the questions callers ask most often — return policies, store hours, appointment availability, account lookups.
-Each topic contains sample questions, an answer, and optional actions.
-Keeping topics up to date helps your agent resolve more calls without escalation.
+Managed Topics define what your agent knows and how it responds.
+Each topic has sample questions, an answer, and optional actions (handoffs, SMS, tool calls).
+Topics cover the questions callers ask most – return policies, store hours, appointment availability, account lookups.
 Managed Topics are found under Build > Knowledge > Managed Topics tab.

 If you need to add custom logic to your topics – such as API calls, data lookups, or conditional behavior – see the Tools section under Build in the sidebar.